mel-langhoff/viewing_party_solo_7/docs/user_stories.md

 ## User Stories

-1. Discover Movies: Search by Title
+[X] 1.
+Discover Movies: Search by Title
 As a user,
-When I visit the '/users/:id/discover' path (where :id is the id of a valid user), I should see
+When I visit the '/users/:id/discover' path (where :id is the id of a valid user),d I should see
 - a Button to Discover Top Rated Movies
 - a text field to enter keyword(s) to search by movie title